strengejacke/sjPlot/README.md

-sjPlot - data visualization
+sjPlot - Data Visualization for Statistics in Social Science
 ------------------------------------------------------------------------------
-Collection of several plotting / table output functions for visualizing data.
+Collection of several plotting and table output functions for visualizing data.
 Results of various statistical analyses (that are commonly used in social sciences) can be visualized using this package, including simple and cross tabulated frequencies, histograms, box plots, (generalized) linear models (forest plots), mixed effects models, PCA, correlations, cluster analyses, scatter plots etc.

 Furthermore, this package contains some tools that are useful when carrying out data analysis or interpreting data (especially intended for people coming from SPSS and/or who are new to R).
 These tool functions support importing (SPSS) data, variable recoding and weighting, statistical tests, determination of cluster groups, interpretation of interaction terms in regression models etc.